CongLeSolutionX/The-Book-of-Enoch/The_Book_of_Enoch_Ethiopic_Version/The_Book_of_Enoch_Ethiopic_Version.md

 ---

-## MAIN CONTENT - A Diagrammatic Guide
+## ONCE UPON A TIME, WHEN HUMANS AND ANGELS LIVED TOGETHER....

 ----